jeremytammik/tbc/a/2005_net_core.md

 -->

-### 15 Years of TBC and .NET Core Coming Up
+### 15 Years, Polygon Areas and .NET Core

-Birthday celebration,
+A birthday celebration,
 a [forward-looking statement](https://en.wikipedia.org/wiki/Forward-looking_statement) or two and observations on geometry, AI and emissions: